An updated model for the Perseus Spiral Arm from Trigonometric Parallax and 3-dimensional kinematic distances of distant massive stars: The Perseus Arm

 \subsection{Perseus and Sagittarius arm bifurcation}

-\citet{Xu2023ApJ...947...54X} propose that the Perseus and Sagittarius spiral arms originate as a single arm on the far side of the Galactic center and then bifurcate in two arms.
-This is supported by an updated model for the Sagittarius arm by \citet{Bian2024AJ....167..267B} in which that arm starting at $\beta\approx70^\circ$ gradually moves radially outward by about 1~kpc at $\beta\approx150^\circ$, where it would intersect the Perseus arm model of \citet{Reid2019ApJ...885..131R}.
+\citet{Xu2023ApJ...947...54X} propose that the Perseus and Sagittarius spiral arms originate as a single arm on the far side of the Galactic center and then bifurcate into two arms.
+This is supported by an updated model for the Sagittarius arm by \citet{Bian2024AJ....167..267B} in which that arm, starting at $\beta\approx70^\circ$, gradually moves radially outward by about 1~kpc at $\beta\approx130^\circ$, where it would intersect the Perseus arm.

+Note that the location of the bifurcation in \citet{Bian2024AJ....167..267B} was based on the model of the Perseus arm in Figure 1 of \citet{Reid2019ApJ...885..131R}.
+That model used a pitch angle of 13~deg for the post-kink Perseus arm.
+Had that model used the 8.7~deg pitch angle from the fit in Table 1 of \citet{Reid2019ApJ...885..131R}, the bifurcation azimuth would have been larger and consistent with our updated trace of the Perseus arm.

-Since our results also move the Perseus arm radially outward, we can refine the potential location of a bifurcation.
-By taking trial models for the Perseus and Sagittarius arms sampled according to their uncertainties and solving for the crossing points, we estimate that the two arms cross at $\beta={189^\circ}^{+31}_{-19}$, $R=5.6^{+0.3}_{-0.4}$~kpc.
+We can refine the location of a bifurcation by using our more accurate Perseus arm model.
+By taking trial models for the Perseus and Sagittarius arms sampled according to their uncertainties and solving for the crossing points, we estimate that the two arms cross at $\beta={224^\circ}^{+48}_{-32}$, $R=5.5^{+0.3}_{-0.7}$~kpc for the single segment, or $\beta={185^\circ}^{+46}_{-31}$, $R=5.6^{+0.4}_{-0.3}$~kpc for the two segment model.
+As the arms approach one another, the relatively small uncertainties in the pitch angles translate to drastically different crossing points.
+However, our results indicate that the most likely point that the two arms cross/merge is in the far 4$^\mathrm{th}$ quadrant near $\beta=200^\circ$, rather than the far 1$^\mathrm{st}$ quadrant.
 It is unclear what form the arms take before this point.
-If the two arms have a common origin at far side of the Galactic Bar, this parent `Perseus-Sagittarius-Carina' (PSC) arm may extend from the end of the bar at approximately $\beta=215^\circ$ \citep[i.e., ][]{Kumar2025ApJ...982..185K}.
-If this is the case, then this short arm segment would require a sharp pitch angle of $\psi\approx30^\circ$.
-Targeting maser sources in regions between $l=340-360^\circ$ would be extremely valuable in determining where/if this PSC arm interacts with the long bar.
+If the two arms have a common origin on the far side of the Galactic Bar, this parent `Perseus-Sagittarius-Carina' (PSC) arm may extend from the end of the bar at approximately $\beta=215^\circ$ \citep[i.e., ][]{Kumar2025ApJ...982..185K}.
+Targeting maser sources in regions between $l=340-360^\circ$ would be extremely valuable in determining where/if this PSC arm interacts with the bar.